themeblvd/portfolios/readme.txt

 add_filter('themeblvd_portfolio_tag_tax_args', 'my_portfolio_tag_tax_args');
 `

-Remember to flush your re-write rules!
-In other words, after you make this change, go to *Settings > Permalinks* in your WP admin, and re-save the page.
+Note: Remember to flush your re-write rules!
+In other words, after you make this change, go to *Settings > Permalinks* in your WordPress admin, and re-save the page.

 == Changelog ==